iankorf/MCB185-2023/README.md

 + Unit 7: Data Structures
 + Unit 8: Final Projects

+## Getting Good ##

+One of the best ways to practice programming is to write the same program over and over.
+We call this a ground-zero re-write.
+Practice is just as important in programming as it is in something like music or sports.
+Doing a ground-zero re-write of your homework exercises will make you a much better programmer.

 ## Getting Help ##

 The instructor and TA monitor the course Discord server, so asking questions in